 Most development initiatives take place in highly dynamic contexts: a diversity of people is involved and change processes are complex and uncertain.
-Guiding your project towards impact means facing the challenges of this ever-changing context.
-In this three-week course you will learn to use participatory planning, monitoring and evaluation (PPM&E) to strengthen your ability to manage for impact (M4I).
+Guiding your development initiative towards impact means facing the challenges of this ever-changing context.
+In this three-week course you will strengthen your ability to play a significant role in managing for impact (M4I).
+This will involve the adoption of a proactive people, context, and learning orientation , and an integrative approach to strategic & operations management, and to monitoring & evaluation.
+Particular attention is given to the enabling environment in terms of capacities and conditions for M4I, which includes effective communication.

 Make a difference by being responsive and proactive